OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 ```

 > [!TIP]
 > We don't store the SSH host key of the compute nodes because cloud-init regenerates it on each reboot.
-To permanently ignore, create `/etc/ssh/ssh_config.d/ignore.conf` with the following content:
+To permanently ignore, create `/etc/ssh/ssh_config.d/ignore.conf` **on the head node (not the virtual compute)** with the following content:
 > ```
 > Match host=172.16.0.*
 >         UserKnownHostsFile=/dev/null